gitnacho/docs/vuejs-docs/ns-ui/DataForm/getting-started.md

 Before proceeding, make sure that the `nativescript-ui-dataform/vue` module is required inside your application.
 This module handles the registration of the custom directives and elements required by [nativescript-vue](https://nativescript-vue.org/).

-After that simply add the {% typedoc_link classes:RadDataForm %} tag to the HTML and set its {% typedoc_link classes:RadDataForm,member:source%} accordingly:
+After that simply add the {% typedoc_link classes:RadDataForm %} tag to the HTML and set its {% typedoc_link classes:RadDataForm,member:source %} accordingly:

 * Add RadDataForm to a page